prateekbhaisora/cv-projects/README.md

 1. <b>CAN Bus Arbitration Simulator and DoS attack:</b> This project was done under the supervision of Prof. Vireshwar Kumar, IITD and is a part of an ongoing Ph.D. research thesis and hence, the source code is not made public yet.

-2. <b>Multi-DRAM Bank Scalesim:</b> This project was done under the supervision of Prof. Prof. Preeti Ranjan Panda, IITD and was a part of the project component for the course COL719.
+2. <b>Multi-DRAM Bank Scalesim:</b> This project was done under the supervision of Prof. Preeti Ranjan Panda, IITD and was a part of the project component for the course COL719.
 3. <b>ML Image Classification and Adversarial Attack :</b> This project was done under the supervision of Prof. Vireshwar Kumar, IITD and was the final assignment of the course SIL765.
 4. <b>Firewall Monitor and Load Balancer:</b> This project was done under the supervision of Prof. Huzur Saran, IITD and co-supervision of Prof. Tarun Mangla, IITD and was an assignment in course COL724.